Tightrope-walking rationality in action: Feyerabendian insights for the foundations of quantum mechanics

-Thus, what interpretation of probabilities can be put in correspondence with Bohr's views and "orthodox" QM or with other QM interpretations? viceversa, does a particular view of the nature of probabilities implies or favours a specific interpretation of QM?
+Thus, what interpretation of probabilities can be put in correspondence with Bohr's views and "orthodox" QM or with other QM interpretations?
+Vice versa, does a particular view of the nature of probabilities imply or favour a specific interpretation of QM?

-These are questions as difficult as they are interesting.
+These questions are as difficult as they are interesting.
 Here we simply identify what PKF had to say about one specific instance of such relation, once more in a virtual debate with Popper, which apart from anything else shows how both Popper and PKF had already clear the strict relation between (the interpretation of) quantum states and probabilities.

 \